Itinerary #1: Explore Rome

 Day 4 | Day Trip to Segesta & Erice from Palermo | Palermo |

-Day 5 | Goodbye Italy! |
+Day 5 | Depart |

 Find out when's the best time to visit Sicily here.

-Itinerary #4: Cycle through Tuscany: Florence to Siena
+Itinerary #4: Cycling Tuscany: Florence to Siena

 Eager to see Tuscany on two wheels?
 This five-day itinerary is the one for you.
-Bicycles are a great way to get around the city of Florence—and a great option for covering the ground between classic Tuscan destinations, passing grand castles and rolling vineyards along the way.
+Bicycles are a great way to get around the city of Florence—and a great option for covering the ground between classic Tuscan destinations, passing grand castles, and rolling vineyards along the way.

 Day | Highlights | Overnight |